STELLA-LYE/tp/docs/DeveloperGuide.md

 ### About

-The Mail Command feature enables users to generate a mailto link containing the email addresses of students filtered based on specified keywords.
+The Mail Command feature enables users to generate an email template prefilled with the email addresses of students filtered based on specified keywords.
-This link can be used to compose emails to these students directly from the TA's default email client.
+This command can be used to compose emails to these students directly from the TA's default email client.

 ### How it is Implemented